- Updated On 28 Oct 2020

 - You would be redirected to the Document360 App info page

-- Scroll down to Remove application and select Remove app.
+- Scroll down to Remove application and select the Remove app.